molgenis/NGS_Demultiplexing/docs/ngs-protocols.md

 ### Step 1: BclToFastQ

-The Bcl files produced by the Illumina sequencers (HiSeq,NextSeq etc), have to be converted to readable format in the form of a FastQ file.
+The Bcl files produced by the Illumina sequencers (HiSeq,NextSeq etc), needs to be converted to a readable format in the form of a FastQ file.

 **Scriptname:** BclToFastQ<br/>
 **Input:** sequencer output (bcl files)<br/>